5 Study Habits That Work for College Students

 Make a plan and stick to it

-Ask for help!
+Ask for help

-Find your study space
+Find your best study space

-Taking intentional breaks from studying can actually maintain your attention and help you feel less overwhelmed.
+Think of your brain like a muscle - similar to taking rest days when working out, it's important to take intentional breaks when studying.
+These breaks, especially during long study sessions, can actually help you maintain attention and feel less overwhelmed.
 The next time you study, try using the Pomodoro technique - using timed sessions and a timed break in between.
 During your timed breaks you can step away from your study space, have a light snack, or go outside for some fresh air.